 Without safe, governed spaces with basic services in which campers can stay for extended periods of time, without ensuring the safety of everyone in or near our parks, and without addressing dangerous behaviour, the proposed Vancouver Parks Board bylaws intended to govern temporary shelters offers little that is new that we can believe Parks Board staff are in a position to enforce and imposes undue hardship on those whose conduct they are being deployed to address.

 Continue reading Temporary Shelter in Parks – Parks Board speaking notes

 I made some recommendations to Corrections Services Canada about improving transparency on human rights grievances and about more supports for transgender inmates.
 Continue reading Tweaks of Oversight and Inclusion Policies Needed at Corrections Services Canada

 It’s not the name calling that gets anti-transgender activists in trouble, it’s the harassment.
 It’s the incitement of hatred.
 It’s the acts of prohibited discrimination.
 Continue reading It’s the hatred and the harassment, stupid

 During the BC Human Rights Tribunal hearing, I gave hours of testimony under oath including 4 1/2 hours under cross-examination.
 These are the excerpts from the ruling.
-This is my voice.